 We aim to find exceptional people with experience and skills in caring for children.
-To do this, we create engaging campaigns that don’t reflect ‘a false illusion’ of fostering as a profession; we concentrate on the reality of fostering with a Not for Profit Charity.
-However, we also know that foster care is not a bums in beds operation.
+To do this, we create engaging campaigns that don’t reflect a false illusion’ of fostering as a profession; we concentrate on the reality of fostering with a Not-for-Profit Charity.
+However, we also know that foster care is not a bums-in-beds operation.
 It is about providing high-quality care to vulnerable children; Also, we are NOT a fostering agency, and we don’t make money from children in care.

 Children in care do not need a bed; they need a home.

 Sadly, it’s no longer about having a bed in a home for many vulnerable children in care.
-It’s about children having stability in a safe home, with foster carers who won’t give up on them; no matter how much they will push your buttons.
+It’s about children having stability in a safe house, with foster carers who won’t give up on them; no matter how much they will push your buttons.

 Verve also does not believe in rushing the Recruitment process.
 We take our time because we know how important it is to have a professional relationship with your agency.
 Subsequently, this takes time.
-The Not for Profit’s we work with does not approve foster carers with speed.
+The Not for Profit we work with does not approve foster carers with speed.
 After all, would you place your child in the care of someone you have only known for 14 weeks?
 I know I wouldn’t.

-Verve fostering recruitment; screening in candidates; not screening out!
+Verve fostering recruitment, screening in candidates, not screening out!

 On average, the timescale for Foster carer approval is 6- 8 months; however, we will expect delays because of the pandemic.
 Also, at Verve, we screen in rather than out.